aws-samples/amazon-translate-pdf/README.md

 Amazon Translate is a neural machine translation service that delivers fast, high-quality, and affordable language translation.
 Amazon Translate provides high quality on-demand and batch translation capabilities across more than 2970 language pairs, while decreasing your translation costs.

 SampleInput.pdf is an example input document in English.
 SampleOutput-es.pdf is the translated pdf document in Spanish with all the formatting of the original document retained.
+SampleOutput-ja-min.pdf is the translated pdf document in Japanese using minimal mode and an external TrueType font file.

 PDFDocument library wraps all the necessary logic to generate the translated PDF document using output from Amazon Textract and Amazon Translate.
 It also uses open source Java library Apache PDFBox to create the PDF document but there similar pdf processing libraries available in other programming languages.

+#### Code examples

+Create translated PDF from pdf on local drive

     ...